Top 10 Weather Tools | Measuring Weather Instruments

 Anemometers measure how fast the wind blows and which way it goes.
 They usually have spinning cups or a propeller.
 These tools figure out wind speed by how quickly they spin.

-Recently, ultrasonic anemometers have become popular.
-They provide accurate wind-flow measurements and have no moving parts.
+Recently, ultrasonic anemometers have gained popularity.
+They give precise wind-flow measurements and have no moving parts.

 5. Rain Gauge:

-Rain gauges measure how much rain falls over a certain time.
-This information is important for farming, water studies, and weather forecasting.
-Traditional rain gauges are simple containers that catch rainwater.
-Modern rain gauges use electronic sensors for more accurate rainfall measurements.
+Rain gauges measure how much rain falls over time.
+This information is important for farming, water studies, and weather forecasts.
+Traditional rain gauges are simple containers that collect rainwater.
+Modern rain gauges use electronic sensors for more accurate measurements.

 6. Weather Station: